markallancourtney/responsive-redux/README.md

 - top-level redux store
     - `responsive`
+        - `breakpoints`: (*object*) A duplicate of the developer-defined breakpoints object.
+An object keyed by breakpoint name with values of the pixel width of the breakpoint.
+        - `dimensions`: {*object*} An object with keys `width` and `height` and values of the current width and height of the viewport.
+        - `greaterThan`: (*object*) An object keyed by breakpoint name with values of booleans that indicate whether the viewport is currently greater than the breakpoint.
+        - `is`: (*object*) An object keyed by breakpoint name with values of booleans that indicate whether the viewport is currently that particular breakpoint.
+        - `lessThan`: (*object*) An object keyed by breakpoint name with values of booleans that indicate whether the viewport is currently less than the breakpoint.
         - `mediaType`: (*string*) The largest breakpoint category that the viewport satisfies.
         - `orientation`: (*string*) The viewport orientation.
 Has three possible values: "portrait", "landscape", or `null`.
-        - `lessThan`: (*object*) An object keyed by breakpoint name with values of booleans that indicate whether the viewport is currently less than the breakpoint.
-        - `greaterThan`: (*object*) An object keyed by breakpoint name with values of booleans that indicate whether the viewport is currently greater than the breakpoint.
-        - `is`: (*object*) An object keyed by breakpoint name with values of booleans that indicate whether the viewport is currently that particular breakpoint.

 Using the object returned from the getResponsive() selector, you can access the viewport's current media type like so: